Sino-Soviet split: Monolithic communism fractured

 In late 1961, at the 22nd Congress of the CPSU, the PRC and the USSR revisited their doctrinal disputes about the orthodox interpretation and application of Marxism–Leninism.
 In December 1961, the USSR broke diplomatic relations with Albania, which escalated the Sino-Soviet disputes from the political-party level to the national-government level.

 During the Yi–Ta incident from March to May 1962, over 60,000 Chinese citizens, mostly ethnic Kazakhs driven in part by uncertainty over the Sino-Soviet split, crossed the border from Xinjiang into Soviet Kazakhstan.

 In late 1962, the PRC broke relations with the USSR because Khrushchev did not go to war with the US over the Cuban Missile Crisis.
 Regarding that Soviet loss-of-face, Mao said that "Khrushchev has moved from adventurism to capitulationism" with a negotiated, bilateral, military stand-down.
 Khrushchev replied that Mao's belligerent foreign policies would lead to an East–West nuclear war.
 For the Western powers, the averted atomic war threatened by the Cuban Missile Crisis made nuclear disarmament their political priority.
 To that end, the US, the UK, and the USSR agreed to the Partial Nuclear Test Ban Treaty in 1963, which formally forbade nuclear-detonation tests in the Earth's atmosphere, in outer space, and under water – yet did allow the underground testing and detonation of atomic bombs.
 In that time, the PRC's nuclear-weapons program, Project 596, was nascent, and Mao perceived the test-ban treaty as the nuclear powers' attempt to thwart the PRC's becoming a nuclear superpower.

+Khrushchev was also more supportive of India in the Sino-Indian War of 1962, to which Mao expressed disgust over Khrushchev's betrayal of socialist solidarity and his ill-judged mixture of adventurism and capitulation with which he had affronted the Americans.